Impact Fee Ordinance

 - Meter orders are exempt if the property has had existing service with the same meter size.
 If the meter size increases, the impact fee amount will be based on the difference between the old and new meter sizes.

-- Residential irrigation meters are existing customers are exempt from water impact fees.
+- Residential 3/4-inch irrigation meters for existing customers are exempt from water impact fees if located on the same property as the residential meter.

 - All irrigation meter orders are exempt from wastewater impact fees.